 Tip #5: Don’t announce your plans to the world.

+One of the biggest safety tips for hotels is to keep your plans to yourself.
 The only people who need to know your plans for the day are your family members.
-The only people outside of that who care are the criminals.
+Outside of that, the only people who care are the criminals.
 So, don’t announce them to the rest of the world!
 This means you don’t need to tell the front desk clerk or the waitress at breakfast or the nice lady sitting next to you on the subway.
 But, this also means don’t broadcast it to the world on Facebook or other social media.
 Believe it or not, criminals troll social media looking for when people are going to be out so they can break in.
+And when speaking to other family members about your plans, don’t talk so loudly that everyone in the lobby can hear you.

 Tip #6: Don’t let kids roam by themselves.

 Regardless of how old your kids are, please don’t let them roam around the hotel by themselves.
 Even if they are going to the pool, which is just down the hall from your room, it’s not a good idea.
 You never know who or what they are going to encounter along the way.
 Do you really want your 14-year-old daughter to deal with a group of drunken college guys by herself?
-Be on the safe side and give yourself some peace of mind by going with the kids when they leave the room.
+Remember, perverts and other weirdos stay in hotels too, and you never know who is in the room next to you.
+Be on the safe side and give yourself some peace of mind by going with your kids when they leave the room.

 Tip #7: Be aware of your surroundings.